slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to give feedback?

 <!--
-> *"There is only one way to avoid criticism: do nothing, say nothing, and be nothing."
--- Aristotle*

 TEN TIPS ON GIVING FEEDBACK
--- Give at least five times more positive feedback than negative.
+- Give at least five times more positive feedback than negative.
--- Give feedback soon after the behavior you want to respond to.
+- Give feedback soon after the behavior you want to respond to.
--- Pick the moment when both of you are in the right frame of mind.
+- Pick the moment when both of you are in the right frame of mind.
--- Keep it private.
+- Keep it private.
 Feedback is not a spectator sport.
--- Prepare.
+- Prepare.
 Take the time to organize what you want to say.
--- Avoid generalities.
+- Avoid generalities.
 Cite specific examples.
--- Focus on the issue or behavior, not the person.
+- Focus on the issue or behavior, not the person.
--- Pay attention to body language.
+- Pay attention to body language.
 Adjust your feedback accordingly.
--- Keep it simple.
+- Keep it simple.
 Don't focus on too many things at once.
--- End on a positive note.
+- End on a positive note.
 -->

 > *"The goal is to move everyone up from «unconfident and incompetent» to «confident and competent»."
--- HN_exelius*
+-- exelius@HN*

 Ask instead of telling.